The silent treatment, why does a narcissist use it? How it makes us feel, and what possibly caused them to use silent treatment in the first place.

 What you need to realise, see and believe is when the narcissist is doing this, it’s nothing you’ve done, just because you didn’t cut the sandwich right or add enough mayo, isn’t any reason to give the silent treatment, normal people that have emotions and empathy simply do not do this to people.
 Don’t react, don’t reach out, don’t beg, don’t plead, learn to enjoy their silence and see it for the game it, leave them to their silence if they want to be quiet that’s up to them, if you’re going to get on with your life that’s up to you, it is not your job to chase those who ignore you.
 Be careful, some narcissistic people will up their games when one’s not working, so it might be wise to see the game for what it is and play along. ( only if you can not go no contact.)

 If you have children with them.

 If your children have limited contact, it helps as the children don’t get too used to the other parent so when they don’t meet the other parents’ demands and get the silent treatment, it will not have such a significant effect on them.
-Also why it’s a great idea to have back up plans for your children if the other parent fails to show on days set.
-Keeping your children’s mind occupied with great fun activities and knowing they have one person, they can always count on.
+Also why it’s a great idea to have backup plans for your children if the other parent fails to show up on the day’s set.
+Keeping your children’s minds occupied with great fun activities and knowing they have one person, they can always count on.
 Knowing they let the children down to get a rise out of you, they want your reactions so they can use them against you.